MICHIPICOTEN FIRST NATION HAS RESERVES IN WAWA (MICHPICOTEN), CHAPLEAU AND MISSANABIE, ONTARIO.

 Boundary Claim Settlement

 Boundary Claim lands – As a result of the settlement of the Boundary Claim, Canada agreed that up to 6,335 acres of land be set apart as reserve land for the use and the benefit of the First Nation, which included parcels to the west and east of the reserve and other lands that might be of interest to the First Nation in areas provided in the Boundary Claim negotiations.
-The implementation process for the return to reserve of the lands to the east and west began almost seven years ago.
+The implementation process for the return to reserve of the lands to the east and west began approximately three years ago.
 In the meantime, the land is still considered Crown Land during the transition period (see article below).
-Return to reserve status is pending a final Order in Council by the Federal Government and may be completed by mid to late 2015.

 Boundary Claim Settlement in 2008 January 12, 2008, marked an historic day for Michipicoten First Nation Members who voted on a land claim settlement on their Boundary Claim with Canada and Ontario.
 Chief Joe Buckell and Council of the day Myrtle Swanson, Denise Churchill, William Swanson Sr., Emile Neyland, Evelyn Stone and Patti Goodfellow passed a resolution authorizing the signing of the Settlement Agreement between all three governments after a successful ratification vote.
 Of the 499 ballots cast, both mail in and on reserve voting, that went into the ballot box, 484 (97%) were in favour of acceptance, with only 8 (2%) voting no and 7 (1%) spoiled ballots.
 Over 80% of the voting membership voted on this land claim, the numbers of which are reminiscent of the 2003 Algoma Claims Settlement between Michipicoten First Nation and Canada.
 In March 2000, Michipicoten First Nation submitted a specific land claim to Canada and Ontario that the Gros Cap Indian Reserve #49 as surveyed in 1899 did not reflect the 1853 agreement regarding the boundary of the reserve.
 Canad accepted the claim for negotiation in late 2003 and Ontario agreed to enter discussions in early 2005.
 Michipicoten First Nation is located 24 km south of Wawa, Ontario along beautiful Whitesands beach on the north east shore of Lake Superior.
 The community is registered under Gros Cap Indian Reserve #49 under the 1850 Robinson Superior Treaty.
 In addition, Michipicoten First Nation has reserve lands located Missanabie and Chapleau, Ontario.